schneider-simon/uva-software-evolution/src/series1/readme.md

 ## Code duplication

 Code duplicates were the most painful metric to implement.
-Not because it is hard to find an efficient algorithm for type-0 clones, but because there are many missconceptions that led to many discussions among the students.
+Not because it is hard to find an efficient algorithm for type-0 clones, but because there are many misconceptions and diffrent understandings that led to many discussions among students.

-This is suprising since the paper of Heitlager gives a pretty clear definition on clones:
+This is surprising since the paper of Heitlager gives a pretty clear definition on clones:

 ```
 We calculate code duplication as the percentage of all code that occurs more than once in equal